Leipziger Platz

 Leipziger Platz is an octagonal square in the center of Berlin.
-It is located along Leipziger Straße just east of and adjacent to the Potsdamer Platz.
+It is located along Leipziger Straße east of (and adjacent to) Potsdamer Platz.

 History

 Layout and original architecture

 The square with the shape of an octagon, initially also officially called Octogon, was laid out together with the square-shaped Pariser Platz (also: Quareé) and the circular Belle-Alliance-Platz (also: Rondell, since 1947 Mehringplatz) according to plans by Philipp Gerlach in 1734 and increasingly enclosed by representative residential, administrative and commercial buildings.
 All three squares of the urban ensemble were named in 1814/1815 in memory of the wars of liberation.
 In 1814, the Octagon was given its name in memory of the Battle of the Nations near Leipzig (Völkerschlacht), aligned with Leipziger Straße, which had existed long before.

 In 1796, the Academy of Arts held a contest to design a memorial for Frederick II of Prussia.
 Friedrich Gilly proposed a temple monument to be placed on Leipziger Platz in Berlin for this purpose.
 The design was never built, but it can be viewed in the Kupferstichkabinett Berlin (Museum of Prints and Drawings).

 In imperial times (1871-1918), the Prussian Ministry of Agriculture was located on the south side (nos.
 6-10), the Prussian Ministry of Trade on the southeast corner, and the Reichsmarineamt (Navy Ministry) on the northeast corner at no. 13.
 The Mosse Palace extended from Leipziger Platz 15 on the north side to Voßstraße.
 Leipziger Platz 16 was originally built with the Palais Bleichröder.
 On 27 May 1902, James von Bleichröder transferred the building to the then Kaiserlicher Automobil Club (KAC, today: Automobilclub von Deutschland, AvD).
-In November 2011, it became known that the AvD had sold the property on to a real estate investor.
+In November 2011, it became known that the AvD had sold the property to a real estate investor.
 On its western side, Leipziger Platz merges into the better-known Potsdamer Platz.
 The Zoll- und Akzisemauer (Customs and Acquisition Wall) separated the two squares until it was demolished in 1867, but the Potsdamer Tor remained standing.
 After 1867, the importance of the area shifted in favour of Potsdamer Platz, which grew into an important traffic hub.
-Leipziger Platz developed into an important business address in Berlin, partly due to the construction of the Wertheim department stores' at the end of the 19th century.
+Leipziger Platz developed into an important business address in Berlin, partly due to the construction of the Wertheim department stores at the end of the 19th century.

 The actual landscaped square area was initially separated from the development by means of a large iron grille against the public footpaths around the square.
 In 1902, therefore, Berlin's municipal park deputation decided to open up the square and replace the boundary with a low enclosure.
 The new green space design was entrusted to the horticultural director Hermann Mächtig with the task of giving special protection to the "beautiful hundred-year-old linden trees" in the process.